zenfish/d3ck/README.md

 A pure p2p communication thingee

-The Problem (as I see it)
+The problem I'm trying to address:

     If you and I wanted to have a private voice or Skype-like conversation, share data, instant message, etc - it's pretty rough unless we involve a 3rd party.
 Unfortunately we haven't had much luck with those 3rd parties keeping our data to themselves.
     There seems to be a movement to changing this, and there are actually a fair number of projects that allow comm with a 3rd party that look good.
 But I'm not the most trusting of people.

     d3ck is software I've written that allows you to communicate (voice, video, IM, file transfers, etc.) with confidentiality to someone else who has the same software.
 It runs on linux, and can sit on a Raspberry Pi (a small $20+ computer), a virtual machine inside VMware or Amazon's EC2, or your random basic linux system.

 features